Saiuz/Alexa-Reservations/README.md

 ## Packaging & Distribution
 Currently there is only a packaging option for Windows using InnoSetup.
 This app will create a Setup executable for the application.
 You can download the InnoSetup software from [here](http://www.jrsoftware.org/isdl.php)

-The setup script is the file `InnoScript32.iss`. **NOTE:** this script uses absolute file paths for the source and destination files.
+The setup script is the file `InnoScript.iss`. **NOTE:** this script uses absolute file paths for the source and destination files.
 Be sure to modify the ```#define MyBaseDir``` statement near the top of the file to point to the local project's top level directory.

-To run the script
+To run the script cd to the project directory and type ``` iscc InnoScript.iss``` at the command line prompt.
+Note: this assumes that the path to the iscc.exe file is in the PATH variable.